 The on-time graduation rate for someone pursuing a bachelor's degree is typically four years.
 This rate at Carthage for first-time, full-time students is 59%, which is better than the national average of 33.3%.

 During the 2017-2018 academic year, there were 2,637 undergraduates at Carthage with 2,554 being full-time and 83 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Carthage, see our tuition and fees and room and board pages.

-The student loan default rate at Carthage is 6.2%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Carthage is 4.6%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.